Growing Gomphrena: The Easy Cut Flower That Keeps Blooming

 Do gomphrena come back every year?

-Gomphrena is a warm season annual that is not frost tolerant in most locations.
-However, if you garden in zones 9-11 it can behave more like a perennial.
-Here in my zone 6b garden, I grow it as a summer flowering annual, planting in both garden beds and planters.
+Gomphrena is a warm-season annual that is not frost tolerant in most climates.
+In USDA zones 9–11, it can sometimes behave like a short-lived perennial.
+In my zone 6b garden, I grow gomphrena as a summer annual, planting it fresh each year in both garden beds and containers.

-How many days does it take for gomphrena to bloom?
+How long does it take for gomphrena to bloom?

 Does gomphrena reseed itself?